 The Choice Atlanta Microgrant Program launched in the summer of 2012.
 Its mission is to build upon community efforts that improve the physical, social, and economic outcomes of the University Choice Neighborhood (UCN) area and those living within its boundaries.
 Consistent with the aims of the Neighborhood Transformation Plan (NTP) and the Choice Neighborhood Implementation Grant (CNIG), each microgrant can be used to support organizational capacity building, crisis management, urban farming/community gardens, healthy living, early childhood development, financial empowerment/higher education, arts, and small business development.
 Businesses, non-profit organizations, and civic groups are eligible to apply.

-The Microgrant 6.0 program application is now available!
+Thank you for your interest.
+The Microgrant 6.0 application period is now closed.

 53 Microgrants & $180,061 Awarded